 Windows are a crucial part of any home, letting in natural light and fresh air.
 But since they are also a part of your home exterior, they are susceptible to water damage.
 This is especially true for around the window sill.

 A water-damaged window sill can occur for a number of reasons—from leaks in the window sealant to condensation build-up.
-No matter the cause, it’s important to address water damage as soon as possible.
+No matter the cause, it’s important to make exterior home repairs caused by water damage as soon as possible.
 This is to prevent further damage to the window frame, sill, and surrounding area.

 Too much damage can mean you’ll need to start learning about new window installation.